Mary Berry Chocolate Torte Cake Recipe

 How To Make Mary Berry Chocolate Torte Cake

-2. Melt the chocolate and butter: Place the dark chocolate and butter in a large heatproof bowl.
-Set the bowl over a pan of barely simmering water (this technique is a bain-marie) and allow the ingredients to melt gently, stirring until smooth.
-Remove from the heat and let it cool for 10-15 minutes.
+2. Melt the chocolate and butter: Put the chocolate pieces and butter cubes into a heatproof bowl over a pan of barely simmering water.
+Stir the mixture occasionally until it’s completely smooth and glossy, then lift the bowl off the heat to cool for 10 minutes.

-3. Mix the base: In a separate large bowl, beat the egg yolks with ¾ cup of the caster sugar until the mixture is pale, thick, and creamy.
-Stir in the cooled chocolate mixture, followed by the ground almonds, until everything is well combined.
+3. Mix the base: Beat the egg yolks and 150g (5oz) of the caster sugar in a large bowl until the mixture turns pale and leaves a trail when you lift the beaters.
+Stir in the cooled chocolate mixture and the ground almonds until the batter is a uniform dark brown colour.

-4. Whisk the egg whites: In a spotlessly clean, grease-free bowl, add the egg whites and a pinch of salt.
-Using an electric mixer, whisk until they form soft peaks.
-Gradually add the remaining ¼ cup of sugar and continue to whisk until the egg whites are stiff and glossy.
+4. Whisk the egg whites: Put the egg whites and a pinch of salt into a clean bowl and whisk until they form soft peaks.
+Add the remaining 50g (2oz) of sugar a spoonful at a time and keep whisking until the whites look shiny and stand straight up on the whisk.

 Mary Berry Chocolate Torte Cake Recipe